yasuyk/cdnjs.el/README.md

 #### M-x cdnjs-install-gocdnjs

-The easiest way to install to install `gocdnjs` is to execute `M-x cdnjs-install-gocdnjs`.
+The easiest way to install `gocdnjs` is to execute `M-x cdnjs-install-gocdnjs`.

 Note that executing `cdnjs-install-gocdnjs` require `wget` and `unzip` commands.